SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-prerequisites-account-setup.md

 ### Checking Quotas and Requesting Increases

 If IAM roles have already been configured in an AWS account, it is advisable to check whether the account is approaching the quota for IAM roles.
-For more information, see [IAM Object Quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entities).
+For more information, see <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entities" target="_blank">IAM Object Quotas</a>.

 If the quota is nearing its limit, a quota increase should be requested.
 Otherwise, issues might arise when provisioning permission sets in IAM Identity Center if accounts exceed the IAM role quota.
-For details on requesting a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the Service Quotas User Guide.
+For details on requesting a quota increase, see <a href="https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html" target="_blank">Requesting a quota increase</a> in the Service Quotas User Guide.

 ---